dlnrodrigues/panvita/README.md

 python3 compare.py -card -vfdb -bacmet *.gbk
 ```

-IMPORTANT INFORMATION: As input you must use .gbk or .gbf files.
+IMPORTANT INFORMATION: As input you must use .gbk, .gbf or .gbff files.

 ## How to get this tool?
 User, you will be able to obtain this script using the simple command: